Telling the African American Story to the World

 Museums are a vital cultural force to advance transcultural awareness and understanding.
 Historian and curator Dr. Damion L. Thomas of the Smithsonian National Museum of African American History and Culture joined CPD on September 17th and explored how museums shape the global conversation about Black America and examine the African American presence in sports and its social and geopolitical consequences.
 Professor Nicholas J. Cull moderated this discussion.

 Want more?
-Watch the edited video here.
+Watch the edited video below or on YouTube here.

 About Damion L. Thomas